Credit and Liquidity Programs and the Balance Sheet

 |Table 2||Interactive Guide (Accessible Version) | Current release|

-Tables 3 through 7 provide supplementary information related to items on the Federal Reserve's balance sheet.
+Tables 3 through 5 provide supplementary information related to items on the Federal Reserve's balance sheet.
 Table 3 provides extra information about the mortgage-backed securities purchases.
-Tables 4 through 7 present information on the various LLCs that have been consolidated onto the books of the Federal Reserve Bank of New York: Maiden Lane LLC, Maiden Lane II LLC, Maiden Lane III LLC, and TALF LLC.
+Tables 4 and 5 present information on Maiden Lane LLC and TALF LLC, which have been consolidated onto the books of the Federal Reserve Bank of New York.
 Under the structure of these LLCs, the Federal Reserve Bank of New York (FRBNY) is the primary beneficiary of the LLCs.
 As a result, consistent with generally accepted accounting principles, the assets and liabilities of these LLCs are consolidated with the assets and liabilities of the FRBNY, and with this consolidation, the extensions of credit from the FRBNY to these LLCs are eliminated from the balance sheet.

-Table 8 presents the balance sheet of the Federal Reserve System.
-The first page of table 8 presents the assets held by the Federal Reserve.
+Table 6 presents the balance sheet of the Federal Reserve System.
+The first page of table 6 presents the assets held by the Federal Reserve.
 The assets listed largely parallel the factors supplying reserve balances from table 1.
 The second page presents the liabilities of the Federal Reserve.
 Federal Reserve notes--that is, U.S. currency--is the first liability listed and has historically been the largest liability.
 Depository institutions maintain balances on deposit with the Federal Reserve, and these balances are reported in either term deposits held by depository institutions or other deposits held by depository institutions.
 A term deposit is a deposit with a specific maturity date.
-Balances held in term deposits are separate and distinct from balances placed in a master account; balances held in term deposits cannot be used to satisfy a reserve balance requirement, meet a clearing balance requirement, or clear payments.
-Two accounts of the U.S. Treasury are also presented: the Treasury general account, from which the Treasury makes most of its payments, and the Supplementary Financing Account, where the proceeds of debt issued under the Supplementary Financing Program are deposited.
+Balances held in term deposits are separate and distinct from balances placed in a master account; balances held in term deposits cannot be used to satisfy a reserve balance requirement or clear payments.
+The U.S. Treasury general account, from which the Treasury makes most of its payments, is also presented.

 |Table 8||Interactive Guide (Accessible Version) | Current release|